oldorange/CIKFrontEndDemo/cikfrontdemo/README.md

     $ npm --version
     6.7.0

-(Require Nodejs installed)In the project directory, you can run:
+In the project directory, you can run:

 ### `npm start`